eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

 ### Groups configuration

 - Go to **Groups** and add the following groups:
-  - These groups are for user assignment only, as clients have roles-to-group mappers.
+  - These groups are used only to assign them to user accounts (clients have roles-to-group mappers).
   - `elds-admins`
   - Any groups provided by your user management system (e.g. LDAP) that must be recognized/mapped by Keycloak
   - In Corporate Memory docker orchestration, `local-users`, `local-admins`